gravitational/gravity/README.md

 ## Gravity vs ...

 There are plenty of Kubernetes distributions out there.
 Most of them aim to be flexible, general purpose platforms.
-Gravity has a more narrow focus on compliance and autonomous operations:
+Gravity has a more narrow **focus on compliance and reducing the overhead of managing Kubernetes**:

 * Gravity clusters are idempotent, i.e. clusters created from the same bundle are _always identical_.
 There is no configuration drift over time; no